Nightingale Park Strollers

 Other Sustrans social walks:

 Walk and Talk in Newham.
 This started on Monday 5 October 2015.
 It is now held every Monday.
 Meet at the paddling pool on Lamma's Land CB3 9HX at 10.30 am.
-The walkers usually do a short walk around the common or streets, spend some time having a snack in the Grad Pad cafe and then some walk back to the starting point.
-The walk is an hour and easy and suitable for all - wear stout shoes in muddier months.
+The walkers used do a short walk around the common or streets, spend some time having a snack in the Grad Pad cafe and then some walk back to the starting point.
+They now often go further afield and sometimes use buses.
 They would love some more volunteer walk leaders and walkers to join in.
 Details on the Sustrans website.

 Abbey: Weds at 10 am, meet at Dublin Suite, Cambridge United Cambs Glass Stadium, Newmarket Rd.
 Short easy walk (poster).